Photo Credit: Amanda LuCates

-As the daughter of two athletic Romanian immigrants, it was almost inevitable that Dominique would follow in her parents’ agile footsteps.
-At the young age of 3, Dominique began taking gymnastics classes in Highland Park, Illinois.
-While Dominique’s athletic interests appeared to most as only a childhood hobby, gymnastics rapidly developed into her ultimate passion and, unbeknownst to the world, an Olympic Champion was in the making.
+As the daughter of two athletic Romanian immigrants, Dominique was destined to follow in her parents’ agile footsteps.
+At the young age of 3, she started taking gymnastics classes in Highland Park, Illinois.
+While Dominique’s athletic interests appeared to most as a childhood hobby, gymnastics rapidly developed into her passion and, ultimately, embarked on the road to Olympic gold!

 By age 10, Dominique’s talent, abilities and hard work led her to world-renowned coach Bela Karolyi.
-With Karolyi’s instruction, it was only a matter of time before her visions of becoming a champion manifested into reality.
-Only 7 months after joining Karolyi’s gym, Dominique became the youngest member to qualify for the U.S. Junior National Team at age ten.
-At the 1992 Junior National Championships, Dominique finished fifth in the all-around and continued her ‘youngest streak’ by becoming the youngest gymnast to win a medal at the championships (Balance Beam)—a record which still stands.
-That same year, as the youngest gymnast to ever compete at the Pan American Games, Dominique captured five medals (four gold), again becoming the youngest gymnast to capture titles on vault, bars, floor exercise, all-around and in the team competition.
+Seven months after joining Karolyi’s gym, while still at age 10, Dominique became the youngest athlete to qualify for the U.S. Junior National Team.
+At the 1992 Junior National Championships, she finished fifth in the all-around and continued her ‘youngest streak’ by becoming the youngest gymnast to win a gold medal at the championships (on Balance Beam)—a record that still stands.
+That same year, as the youngest gymnast to ever compete at the Pan American Games, Dominique earned five medals (four gold), again becoming the youngest gymnast to capture titles on vault, bars, floor exercise, all-around and in the team competition.

-Although the 1993 Junior National Championships did not result quite as successfully as 1992, Dominique considers her seventh place all-around finish to have been an important growing experience.
-Karolyi’s philosophy, “you can always do better,” pushed Dominique’s training regimen to new heights.
-At the 1994 Junior Nationals, she triumphantly returned, capturing the coveted all-around medal in addition to 2 event gold medals (Vault, Floor Exercise).
+Although the 1993 Junior National Championships did not result in the same level of success as in 1992, Dominique considers her seventh place all-around finish to have been an important growing experience.
+By the 1994 Junior Nationals, Dominique triumphantly returned, capturing the coveted all-around medal in addition to two event gold medals for vault and floor exercise.

-At the 1995 U.S. Senior Nationals (her first major Senior national meet), Dominique became the youngest gymnast in U.S. history (at 13) to capture the all-around title before going on to win the title at the World Team Trials.
-Consequently named to the 1995 World Championships team that went on to win a team bronze medal, Dominique took fifth in the all-around competition in her first World Championships appearance.
-She also won the silver medal in the balance beam competition, earning the distinction of the best individual performance for an American that year.
+At the 1995 U.S. Senior Nationals (her first major Senior national meet), Dominique became the youngest gymnast in U.S. history (at 13) to capture the all-around title before going on to win the title once again at the World Team Trials.
+Consequently, she was named to the 1995 World Championships team that went on to win a team bronze medal.
+Dominique took fifth in the all-around competition in her first World Championships appearance.
+She also won the silver medal in the balance beam event finals competition, earning the distinction of the only individual medalist for an American that year.

 Road To Gold

-Leading up to the 1996 Summer Olympics in Atlanta, Dominique unfortunately experienced a painful stress fracture in her tibia, resulting in a disappointing U.S. Nationals finish.
-Furthermore, her injury had a considerable impact on her training before the Olympic Games, pre-empting her chances for an individual gold medal.
-Although Dominique’s Olympic performance did not result in an individual medal, it did contribute to earning the team gold medal.
-Subsequently, the 1996 Gymnastics team, becoming the first and only American Women’s Gymnastics Team to win the Olympic team gold medal, was dubbed the “Magnificent 7.”
+Leading up to the 1996 Summer Olympics in Atlanta, Dominique suffered a painful stress fracture in her tibia, resulting in a disappointing U.S. Nationals finish.
+In retrospect, it is clear to Dominique that the repetitive training tactics of the Karolyi’s led to the breaking down of her body at such a young age.
+Her injury had a considerable impact on her training immediately before the Olympic Games, ruining her chances for an individual gold medal.

 Post-Olympic Trials and Tribulations